rossleavitt/stock_analysis/README.md

 **Scrape_wsj motivation and usage**

+This program utilizes Google Sheets API for entering in information and Selenium for scraping wsj.com.

 The motivation behind creating 'Scrape_wsj' was so that I could have a way of accessing many different companies' financial statement data in a timely manner.
 I could then use this data to compare similar companies on their use of debt, capital expenditures, cash flow from operations, etc. Below is the user interface I came up with which allows the user to enter the kind of information they want and it is where the program will return the data when it's done scraping.

 ![table 1](https://github.com/rossleavitt/stock_analysis/blob/main/images/wsj_img_1.PNG)